pixl8/Preside-Documentation/docs/02.devguides/37.datamanager/customization/page.md

 ## Customization system overview

-Customizations are implementing as convention based ColdBox _handlers_.
+Customizations are implemented as convention based ColdBox _handlers_.
 Customizations that should be applied globally belong in `/handlers/admin/datamanager/GlobalCustomizations.cfc`.
 Customizations that should be applied to a specific object go in `/handlers/admin/datamanager/objectname.cfc`.
 For example, if you wish to supply customizations for a `blog_author` object, you would create a handler file: `/handlers/admin/datamanager/blog_author.cfc`.

 The Data Manager implements a large number of customizations.
 Each customization will be implemented in your handlers as a **private** handler action.
 The return type (if any) and arguments supplied to the action will depend on the specific customization.